 Do I drop my child off or stay?
 TSC classes are designed so that children and their family members can all participate together.
 Unless there is a reason why you feel your child would do better without you there, we recommend that at least one family member be present and participate.

 Where are classes held?
-We offer TSC classes at three locations:
+We currently offer TSC classes at two locations:

 - Wild @ Art Studio in Five Points Area of Raleigh (across from Roanoke Park)

-- Playdays Play Space in Apex (in the basement of the Remax building off of 55)
+- Playdays & More Play Space in Apex (in the basement of the Remax building off of 55)

 Why should at least one family member attend class?
 TSC curriculum is designed so that children and adults are learning Spanish together.
 If you’re invested in learning Spanish, your child is more likely to be, too!
 In addition, because you’ll be learning alongside your child, practice will be easier outside of class.
 Take-home materials are provided and families are encouraged to carve out small pockets of time each day in which they can practice what they have learned in class.